Chia-Network/chia-docs/docs/getting-started/farming-guide.md

 Before you can join a pool, you will need to create a plot NFT.
 This will allow you to easily change pools later.

 Select `Connect to pool`.
 You will need to enter a valid pool URL.
 We will use OpenChia for this example, but there are many great pools to choose from.
 For a list of reputable pools, see [Chialinks.com](https://chialinks.com/pools/).
-(Chia Network, Inc. does not run a pool, and is not affiliated with Chialinks).
+(Chia Network, Inc. does not run a pool, and is not affiliated with OpenChia or Chialinks).

 :::info